 Comment Krav, Sweden: This addition is good.
 However there can be a problem with the verification.

-”

 Requirements:

 4.4.1 Soil organic matter, microbial activity and general soil health and fertility shall be improved if low and maintained or improved if satisfactory.
 The operator shall prevent over-accumulation of heavy metals and other pollutants in the soils.